London Stadium: Stadium issues

-At the Samoa v Barbarians Rugby match spectators complained about the lack of wifi and beer at the stadium along with long queues for tickets, poor views and some seats already been allocated.
+At the Samoa v Barbarians Rugby match spectators complained about the lack of Wi-Fi and beer at the stadium along with long queues for tickets, poor views and some seats already been allocated.
 There was also an issue around seats being allocated during the West Ham v Bournemouth match.
 Football stadium design expert, Paul Fletcher thought that the stadium should be demolished as the stadium's design means football fans are too far from the pitch.

 At the beginning of the 2016–17 season, West Ham's games were marred by instances of crowd trouble.
 Disturbances occurred in matches against Bournemouth, Watford and Middlesbrough at the stadium, leading to the club to ask E20 to ensure that there was a police presence at the venue.
 The police turned down the request stating that there was not a satisfactory radio system at the stadium.
 Further issues occurred in matches against Sunderland and Chelsea.
 This was despite enhanced security measures being deployed for the Chelsea match.

 Measures were permanently put in place inside and outside of the stadium including creating more distance between opposing fans and strengthening barriers and ensuring segregation outside the stadium on the Island and having stewards with cameras.

 In March 2018, there were protests against West Ham United owner, David Sullivan at the stadium during a 3–0 home defeat to Burnley.
 There were four pitch invasions and Sullivan was escorted from his seat before the end of the match.
 Sullivan was also hit on the head by a coin.
 Measures including increased security presence and preventing fans from approaching the area holding members of the West Ham board were announced in late March.
 The measures funded by the taxpayer cost £60,000 to implement.

 In June 2018, West Ham were charged by the FA with offences relating to crowd disturbances at the game against Burnley in March.
 In January 2019, West Ham were fined £100,000 for the disturbances.
 The Football Association investigation of the incidents was heavily critical of the stadium operators, London Stadium 185 (LS185), and found that they had left sections which were damaging to the company out of their report.
 As LS185 were in control of the stadium's operations and were blamed for their actions in the disturbances (including cutting the number of stewards, poor training and unsatisfactory response to pitch invasions), West Ham sought to split the fine with the company.